 As we walk in godly love for one another, by forgiving, encouraging, and helping, we will find the strength to do what one person alone could never, ever accomplish.
-We need the power of the Spirit, and the power of each other.
+We need the Spirit’s empowerment, and the encouragement we gain from each other.
 Together, we can move mountains!
-Often, our new beginning and long sought after freedom rests just on the other side of the highest peek.
+Often, our new beginning and long sought-after freedom rests just on the other side of the highest peek.
 But together, we can make it through the roughest terrain.
 We were never meant to “go it” alone.
 Jesus had 12 disciples.
 He knew the value of loving and supporting relationships.
-Let us learn from His example.
+Let us learn from his example.

 As we’ve discovered, change can be challenging, but this New Year, as we journey together down the road to freedom, let’s stay focused on the One guiding us: Christ.